joesilva01862/ScreenshotWindowsService/README.md

 ## Screenshot Windows Service

 This is a Windows service written in GO, to continually wake up at predefined intervals and invoke another program.
-This other program is a program, also written in GO, to take a screenshot of your desktop and send it to a WebDav server, such as Nextcloud.
+This other program, also written in GO, takes a screenshot of your desktop and sends it to a WebDav server, such as Nextcloud.

 ## How to use it
-Here, you'll find the souces for both the Service and the screenshot program, with install script and instructions on how to build both.
+Here you'll find the sources for both the Service and the screenshot program, along with install/uninstall scripts and instructions on how to build both.

 ## Screenshots